 Iran warns US against seizing tanker

-TEHRAN: Tehran said Monday (Aug 19) it has warned its arch-foe Washington against attempting to seize an Iranian tanker that has set sail from waters off Gibraltar after being impounded for six weeks.
+TEHRAN: Tehran said it had warned its arch-foe Washington against attempting to seize an Iranian tanker, which sailed into international waters on Monday (Aug 19) after being released from Gibraltar.

-Iran had been locked in a standoff with US ally Britain since Royal Marines seized the tanker off the coast of the British overseas territory Gibraltar on July 4 on suspicion it was shipping oil to Syria in breach of EU sanctions.
+Iran had been locked in a six-week standoff with US ally Britain since Royal Marines seized the tanker off British territory Gibraltar, on suspicion it was shipping oil to Syria in breach of EU sanctions.

-Little more than two weeks later, Iran's Islamic Revolutionary Guard Corps impounded the British-flagged Stena Impero tanker in strategic Gulf waters in what Britain called a tit-for-tat move.
+Little more than two weeks later, Iran's Islamic Revolutionary Guard Corps impounded the British-flagged Stena Impero tanker in strategic Gulf waters in what London called a tit-for-tat move.

-A court in Gibraltar on Thursday ordered the release of the Grace 1, since renamed the Adrian Darya.
+A Gibraltar court on Thursday ordered the release of the Grace 1, since renamed the Adrian Darya.

-That was in spite of a last-minute US bid to detain the ship on allegations of involvement in supporting illicit shipments to Syria by the Guards, listed as a terrorist group by Washington.
+That was in spite of a last-minute US bid to detain the supertanker on allegations of involvement in supporting illicit shipments to Syria by the Guards, listed as a terrorist group by Washington.

-Gibraltar's government rejected the request, saying it could not seek a court order to detain the supertanker because US sanctions against Iran were not applicable in the European Union.
+Gibraltar's government rejected the request, saying it could not seek a court order to detain the ship because US sanctions against Iran were not applicable in the European Union.

+The Adrian Darya had left Gibraltar and entered international waters on Monday, the deputy head of Iran's port and marine authority Jalil Eslami said, cited by state news agency IRNA.

-The tanker, flying the Iranian flag, departed on Sunday evening for the Greek port of Kalamata, according to shipping data.
+Flying the Iranian flag, it was on course for the Greek port of Kalamata, according to shipping data.

-But the final destination of the supertanker and its 2.1 million barrels of oil remains unclear, with authorities in Greece yet to confirm that it is expected to dock there.
+But the final destination of the vessel and its 2.1 million barrels of oil remains unclear, with authorities in Greece yet to confirm it is expected to dock there.

-As it finally sailed eastward on Monday, Iran said it had warned the United States through the Swiss embassy in Tehran, which represents US interests, against trying to seize it again.
+As the ship finally sailed eastward, Iran said it had warned the United States through the Swiss embassy in Tehran, which represents US interests, against trying to seize it again.

-Speaking to reporters at a news conference, he dismissed the notion that there was a link between the seizure of the Iranian tanker off Gibraltar and the British-flagged tanker in the Gulf.
+Speaking at a news conference, he dismissed the notion of any link between the seizure of the Iranian tanker off Gibraltar and the British-flagged tanker in the Gulf.

 "There is no connection whatsoever between these two vessels," said Mousavi.

-"There have been two or three maritime violations made by that ship," he said, referring to the British-flagged Stena Impero held off the Iranian port of Bandar Abbas.
+"There have been two or three maritime violations made by that ship," he said, referring to the Stena Impero held off Iran's Bandar Abbas.

 "The court is looking into it.
 We hope the (investigation) is completed as soon as possible and the verdict is issued."

-The Iranian spokesman said the Gibraltar court order for the release of the tanker was a blow to US "unilateralism".
+The spokesman said the tanker's release was a blow to US "unilateralism".

 "The Americans have not been very successful with their unilateral sanctions that have no legal basis.